-With years of experience helping people change, Monica L. Blume leads Center for Hope with a vision of providing help for all-including those most in need.
+With years of experience helping people with change, Monica L. Blume leads Center for Hope with a vision of providing help for all, including those most in need.
 Monica brings her wisdom, optimism, experience, humor, and heart to the Center.

-In her spare time, Monica loves to be outdoors doing almost anything active.
-She is an avid runner and skier, and also enjoys cycling and swimming.
+In her spare time, Monica loves to be outdoors, doing almost anything active.
+She is an avid runner and skier, and also enjoys cycling, rollerblading and swimming.
 She likes to read, write, and travel.
 She is the mother of six children and loves to spend time with family and friends.

-Emma is a licensed Marriage and Family therapist and has experience in many therapeutic settings: Juvenile Corrections, Wilderness Therapy, Residential Treatment, Eating Disorder Treatment, Adventure Therapy and outpatient clinics.
+Emma is a Licensed Marriage and Family Therapist and has experience in many therapeutic settings, including juvenile corrections, wilderness therapy, residential treatment, eating disorder treatment, adventure therapy and outpatient clinics.
 She loves working with teenagers, families and individuals.

 Denhi feels that few joys compare to that of helping people discover their inner strength and change for the better.
 She believes that people start discovering their potential and their capacity for healing when they experience something different and when someone is there to believe in them and encourage them when the path gets difficult.

-Denhi is a licensed Marriage and Family Therapist who has experience in working with individuals, couples, children and families.
+Denhi is a Licensed Marriage and Family Therapist who has experience working with individuals, couples, children and families.
 She is fully proficient in Spanish and has unique insight in helping the Latino population with their specific challenges.